burnpiro/erdem.pl/content/posts/2021/2021-04-Attention-mechanism/attention-mechanism.md

     <figcaption>Figure 12: Compute context vector and generate first output, <a target="_blank" href="https://erdem.pl/2021/04/introduction-to-attention-mechanism">Source: erdem.pl</a> </figcaption>
 </figure>

-Now all we have to do is to compute [Hardamard product](https://en.wikipedia.org/wiki/Hadamard_product_(matrices)) (element-wise multiplication, $h_{i,j} \times a_{t,i,j}$ ...) and sum everything to get a context vector $c_1$.
-The rest works exactly like in the previous example so we use context vector $c_1$, start token $y_0$ and initial decoder state $s_0$ and pass it through $g_U$ function to calculate $s_1$ state and achieve some output token $y_1$.
+Now all we have to do is to compute [Hadamard product](https://en.wikipedia.org/wiki/Hadamard_product_(matrices)) (element-wise multiplication, $h_{i,j} \times a_{t,i,j}$ ...) and sum everything to get a context vector $c_1$.
+The rest works exactly like in the previous example so we use context vector $c_1$, start token $y_0$, and initial decoder state $s_0$ and pass it through $g_U$ function to calculate $s_1$ state and achieve some output token $y_1$.

 > **Note**<br/>
-> Sum is not required at this point, I'm just doing it to have the same shape of the context vector as in the previous example.
-We could easly use 3x3 matrix as an input to the $g_U$ function.
+> The sum is not required at this point, I'm just doing it to have the same shape of the context vector as in the previous example.
+We could easily use a 3x3 matrix as an input to the $g_U$ function.

 <figure>
     <img src="cnn-second-timestep.png">
     <figcaption>Figure 14: Second timestep (<b>t=2</b>), <a target="_blank" href="https://erdem.pl/2021/04/introduction-to-attention-mechanism">Source: erdem.pl</a> </figcaption>
 </figure>

-The same as before, we're using newly generated $s_1$ state to compute new allignment scores $e_{2,i,j}$, which then are normalized with softmax and computed into context vector $c_2$.
-The process stops when decoder produces _[STOP]_ token as an output.
+The same as before, we're using newly generated $s_1$ state to compute new alignment scores $e_{2,i,j}$, which then are normalized with softmax and computed into context vector $c_2$.
+The process stops when the decoder produces _[STOP]_ token as an output.

 ## Visualization of the attention weights

 The same as in sequence to sequence translation we are able to visualize attention weights in this case.
-I'm going to use on of the examples provided by the authors.
+I'm going to use one of the examples provided by the authors.

 <figure>
     <img src="show-attend-soft-example.png">
     <figcaption>Figure 15: Image attention visualization, white regions have higher value of the attention weight, Source:  <a target="_blank" href="https://arxiv.org/abs/1502.03044">Show, Attend, and Tell: Neural Image Caption Generation with Visual Attention</a> </figcaption>
 </figure>

-As you can see this is not an ideal solution for explaining a model but still could give you a kind of intuition what is happening.
-Expecially when we look on the tokens like `frisbee` or `park` when model attends to those exact objects.
-In case of the token `woman`, both people on the image save similar attention weights but that's still ok because model could decide which one is the subject and how to name that person.
+As you can see this is not an ideal solution for explaining a model but still could give you a kind of intuition about what is happening.
+Especially when we look at the tokens like `frisbee` or `park` when the model attends to those exact objects.
+In the case of the token `woman`, both people on the image save similar attention weights but that's still ok because the model could decide which one is the subject and how to name that person.

-There is one more type of attention called **hard attention** where instead of using softmax function, we're selecting a feature with the highest alignment score and using that feature's value as a context.
+There is one more type of attention called **hard attention** where instead of using the softmax function, we're selecting a feature with the highest alignment score and using that feature's value as a context.
 It requires some changes in the training process which I'm not going to discuss right now.
-Here is an example of the hard attention.
+Here is an example of hard attention.

 <figure>
     <img src="show-attend-hard-example.png">
     <figcaption>Figure 16: Hard attention visualization, white regions are the regions which model attends to, Source:  <a target="_blank" href="https://arxiv.org/abs/1502.03044">Show, Attend, and Tell: Neural Image Caption Generation with Visual Attention</a> </figcaption>
 </figure>

 As you can see, the caption has changed.
 Now it's saying _"A man and a woman playing frisbee in a field."_ instead _"A woman is throwing a frisbee in a park."_.
-Attention regions are not fully related to the generated token (as in soft attentnion), when generating token `frisbee` model attends to the child.
+Attention regions are not fully related to the generated token (as in soft attention), when generating token `frisbee` model attends to the child.

 ## Lets abstract the Attention